Mutum/Datacamp-projects/README.md

 A project in every week!!

 1 - WHO IS DRUNK AND WHEN IN AMES, IOWA?
-   This project focus on data manupulation with Pandas mainly.
+   This project focus on data manipulation with Pandas mainly.